Preventing Dementia and Alzheimer's: Brain Fats & Antioxidants That Protect Memory

 Additional Strategies to Reduce Dementia Risk

-• Mental stimulation through reading, puzzles, and learning
+• Mental stimulation through reading, puzzles, learning new languages, or playing musical instruments

 Frequently Asked Questions About Preventing Dementia

-Yes.
-Diet influences inflammation, vascular health, and oxidative stress, all of which affect dementia risk.
+A: Yes.
+Diet influences inflammation, vascular health, and oxidative stress—all of which directly affect dementia risk.
+The Mediterranean diet has been shown to reduce Alzheimer's risk by 30-50%.

-Omega-3 fatty acids and monounsaturated fats provide the strongest protective effects.
+A: Omega-3 fatty acids (from fish, flaxseed, walnuts) and monounsaturated fats (from olive oil, avocados, nuts) provide the strongest protective effects.

-They help reduce oxidative damage, a major contributor to neurodegeneration.
+A: Antioxidants help reduce oxidative damage, which is a major contributor to neurodegeneration.
+Vitamin C, Vitamin E, and polyphenols are particularly important for brain protection.

 Final Thoughts